Skip to content

 4. Synchronous API (Old Version: Authorized Link)

 Synchronous APIs can be created in "Manage / Synchronous API".
 It is a common way for external systems to call functions in DataFlux Func.
-The calling process executes synchronously, and after the function execution completes, the result can be directly returned to the caller.
+The calling process executes synchronously, and after the function execution completes, the result can be returned directly to the caller.

 Additionally, the "simplified" form of POST supports file uploads.
 Below is the feature support list for various calling methods: